mmakowski/theremin/README.markdown

 Theremin
 ========

-Theremin is an implementation of a word game invented (to the best of my knowledge) by Eryk Kopczyński.
+Theremin is an implementation of a word game I learned from Eryk Kopczyński.
 There can be any number of players, although Theremin currently only supports two, one human and one computer.
 One of the player starts by providing a letter.
 Then the players take turns to prepend or append a letter to the sequence in such a way that it is possible to extend the sequence to a valid word.
-During his turn the player can also challenge the previous player by saying that either
+During his or her turn the player can also challenge the previous player by saying that either

 1. the sequence cannot be extended to a valid word, or
 2. the sequence is a valid word